thinkst/canarytokens/templates/emails/readme.txt

 For more information, and more visit the official MJML documentation: https://mjml.io/documentation

 NOTE: When exporting to html, the conditions {% if BasicDetails['something'] %} living outside a <mj-text> are not supported and will be removed from the final html file.
-If you need to use conditions, remeber to check the output html file and add them manually if needed.
+If you need to use conditions, remember to check the output html file and add them manually if needed.